Children and Youth Ministries

 Teenagers attend the 10:15 a.m. service and gather in the narthex right after receiving communion.
 They meet in the Loft until the end of the post-service coffee hour.
 The Youth Group focuses on church-related activities, charitable or community services, and social gatherings.
 Christ Church partners with other local Episcopal parishes and the Diocese to plan occasional service opportunities, fellowship events and services trips.
 Our youth also lead our annual Easter Egg hunt, helped with the annual Christmas Pageant, host a Root Beer Float table on Father’s Day, and take part in an annual summer Ice Cream social.
 We also go for hikes and get together from time to time just for fun.

 Christ Church offers confirmation classes for teenagers and adults.
-The next class for our youth will run from Fall 2017 through Spring 2018, in preparation for Confirmation at Grace Cathedral in June 2018.
-All are welcome!
+Currently there are no classes running.
 Contact the Rev. Claire Dietrich Ranna for more information.

 The Forum is our regular adult formation program, meeting every Sunday at 9:00 a.m.
 The focus of the Forum rotates regularly between clergy-led programs, Bible study, book studies, and video lectures from The Great Courses.

 We hope you’ll join us for one of our upcoming programs!
-Here’s what we’re planning through the rest of 2018:
+Here’s what we’re planning through the spring of 2019: